v2sCollections/Constellation/README.md

 ## UI Improvements Include

 - Smaller and moved **Location Text** and **XP Indicator**.
-- Add a small icon in front of lootable items in the world and inventory,, so it's easier to see what is what It also help for inventory management.
+- Add a small icon in front of lootable items in the world and inventory, so it's easier to see what is what It also helps with inventory management.
 - The player's health bar dynamically changes color at 75%, 50%, and 25%.
 - Changes the player's boost bar color to blue and flashes cyan when fully recharged.
 - Enhance your dialogue experience with a wider, refined, and centered text area, and improved text clarity featuring a subtle shadow for better readability — all without annoying transition animations.
 - Gives terminals and kiosks a darker theme, and makes the terminal startup less bright.
+- Gives mission boards a darker theme.
 - Removes the warning when opening the console for the first time in a session.
 - Increased the speed of the sleep/wait Menus.
 - Increased the viewable ship component items by 33%.